xisonc/hcaptcha-for-elementor-forms/README.md

 2. This plugin does not support the themes or sizes that ReCAPTCHA supports, again, these options are hard coded to the field type in Elementor.

-3. There's an error that pops up if you have WP_DEBUG enabled, I haven't bothered to look into it.
-If you know how to fix it please let me know.
+3. ~~There's an error that pops up if you have WP_DEBUG enabled, I haven't bothered to look into it.
+If you know how to fix it please let me know.~~ this was fixed by @paulcpn, thanks!

 4. Probably some other stuff, I hacked this together in like 30 minutes.